sportsclimbs/sportclimbs-2/content/south-wales/south-east-sandstone/llanbradach/llanbradach-luxury-walls.md

 centre of wall above ledge.
 Surprisingly technical.

 **8. The Slap of Luxury (7a) *★***
-right-hand side of arete and wall above ledge.
+right-hand side of arête and wall above ledge.
 Difficult, snatchy start and a technical finish.

 **9. Slipping into Luxury (6b+) *★★***
 technical face and dinks.
 Sustained and very pleasant.